 9. Give autonomy

 Children can learn a lot by doing things for themselves.
-Resist the urge to help them out every time and rather encourage them to think of their own answers to the problems which develops problem solving skills in them.
+Resist the urge to help them out every time and rather encourage them to think of their own answers which develops problem solving skills in them.

 Ask them questions, seek their suggestions and feedback to fire up their thought process.
 Instead of answering their questions straight away, give hints to help them arrive at an answer.
 Let them make mistakes and learn from them.